CarlosCD/ruby_db_migration/README.md

 It assumes Ruby 1.9.3, but it works with Ruby 2.1 as well.

-To be able to install the gems, it requires to have MySQL.
-An good option, which includes needed C libraries is HomeBrew:
+To be able to install the gems, it requires to have MySQL, with the C libraries.
+An good option if you are in Mac OS X is HomeBrew:

     brew install mysql